earlymarket/omniauth-coposition-oauth2/README.md

 When developer wants to use Coposition as an omniauth provider, he should go through following steps:
 1. Register developer account on Coposition (https://coposition.com).
 Corresponding oauth application will be created automatically.
 2. Add this gem as a dependency to third party application.
-3. Within new initializer add new omniauth provider with following settings:
+3. Within new initializer (Rails project initializer, name does not matter) add new omniauth provider with following settings:

 ```
 provider :coposition_oauth2,